Javinator9889/KernelUpgrader/README.md

 kernel_upgrader # or
 sudo kernel_upgrader
 ```

+Read [GoodPractices](https://github.com/Javinator9889/KernelUpgrader/blob/master/GoodPractices.md) in order to make the
+usage of this application even easier.

 ## I found an error or I want to contribute
 I would *love* to see how my application grows up, so feel free to create your **own version** of this app.
 Just *fork it* and make all the changes you want 😄